Tasmanian organic produce – Why?

 The same goes for blueberries.
 Each year we look forward to the blueberries from Jilly Grows, also near Cygnet.
 These blueberries have a lingering flavour profile that is very satisfying.
 Once again – this is a hallmark of carefully grown organic produce.

-These comments also extend to items made from organic products.
+These comments also extend to items made from organic produce.
 Just prior to writing this story we had a lunch of pasta with tomato and lemon sauce.
 The tomatoes and lemons were plucked from Sue’s organic garden a few minutes prior to making the sauce and the pasta was made by the clever people at The Grain Family whose farm is near Deloraine in Tasmania.
 The pasta (rigatoni) was made from organic khorasan (triticum turgidum) which is an ancient form of wheat originating from the Middle East.
 This dish was a tasty treat with the pasta having an appealing texture from the use of the khorasan.

 And this leads us to the third reason why we choose organic produce over produce that has been sprayed.
 As more and more evidence emerges of the damage that systemic sprays do to human health we become more careful with what we eat.